 By doing so, collect their emails, turning them into tangible prospects you can nurture.

 This one is an oldie (even older than virtually every strategy in this post), but it is still very effective today.
 Businesses are still reporting how they’re gaining high ROIs via search , so it isn’t showing signs of slowing down anytime soon.

 Next, content discovery platforms.

 You can also speed up your lead generation success with content discovery platforms.
 Taboola, for example, is a great option.
 It can help create awareness for your brand using popular publications your ideal leads read.

-Since we’re talking lead generation strategies that will keep working in 2018, I’ll be expanding more on content discovery—it’s a distribution channel that is picking up momentum.
+Since we’re talking about lead generation strategies that will keep working in 2019, I’ll be expanding more on content discovery—it’s a distribution channel that is picking up momentum.

 Below is how some B2B businesses are generating significant leads via content discovery.

 B2B Sales Lead Generation Ideas from B2B Businesses That Have Generated Thousands of Quality Leads Using Content Discovery